Awards Logo

 Many organisations are increasingly looking towards the emerging role of data analytics to provide valuable insights into the impact of their learning programmes on both learner and business performance, and to inform important business decisions.

-The judges will want to see analytics that go beyond the traditional learning consumption data (i.e. ‘completions'), and will want to see how a digital learning programme, campaign or experience delivered measurable change.
+The judges will look for analytics that go beyond the traditional learning consumption data (i.e. ‘completions'), and will want to see how a digital learning programme, campaign or experience has delivered measurable change.

 • The learning data analytics project was aligned to a clearly defined, appropriate and measurable standard or framework.